skeeto/twenty-sided-tale/README.md

 to find something better.
 Normally a blockquote might be used here, but that's reserved for DM notes.

-Session parts are combined under a single second level session heading, like a chapter.
-Dates are level 3 headings.
+Session parts are combined under a first level session heading, like a chapter.
+Dates are level 3 headings and tagged a `.date`.